 - Plastics recovered from cleanups are returning as land-based cleaning equipment—"Vacs from the Sea" are made with plastic collected by ocean groups and are used for educational purposes.

 - Plastics found in the North Pacific Gyre (aka one of several "garbage patches" in the world's oceans) are getting another shelf life—holding eco-friendly cleaning products.
-If you are participating in a cleanup, your group's found plastics can join them.
-Contact firstname.lastname@example.org for more information.
+Read more about the Method cleaning company’s efforts on their ocean plastic web page.

 - Make the "paper-or-plastic" question obsolete by bringing your own bags when you go grocery shopping.
-(Last year, 6,363 plastic bags and 1,858 paper bags were collected from Massachusetts beaches during COASTSWEEP.)
+(In 2011, 6,363 plastic bags and 1,858 paper bags were collected from Massachusetts beaches during COASTSWEEP.)

 - Not sure where to recycle what?
 Match the item in question with your zip code to find out where to recycle the plastic film from your deli meat, batteries, the kitchen sink, and more with Earth 911.com's Quick Search.